MaxManthey/100DaysOfCode/e-open-weather-app/README.md

 # e-open-weather-app

-App to get weather data with open weather api.
+App to display weather data using the open weather api and Vue.js.

 ## Project setup
 ```